Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: Introduction

 \subsection{Applications to planar graphs}

-Using these techniques one can in principle compute the probability that the path of the uniform spanning tree from $a$ to $b$ in a planar graph passes through a given set of edges or vertices (as in \fref{ZZ-tree}).
-We carry out this computation for $\Z^2$ for a single edge or vertex (see \fref{ZZ-intensity}); our method shows that the answer is in $\Q(\pi)$; we conjecture it to in fact be in $\Q[\frac1{\pi}]$.
-For the triangular and hexagonal lattices, we conjecture these probabilities to be in $\Q[\frac{\sqrt{3}}{\pi}]$ (see \fref{tri-intensity} and \fref{hex-intensity}).
+Using these techniques one can in principle compute the probability that the path of the uniform spanning tree from $a$ to $b$ in a planar graph passes through a given set of edges or vertices (as in \fref{ZZ-tree}), assuming the response matrix $\L$ can be evaluated.
+When one of the nodes is~$\infty$, it is more convenient to work with the Green's function $\Gv$.
+For $\Z^2$ and the honeycomb and triangular lattices, the usual Green's function $G$ is known, and we modify the $H$-connection and use the translation and $180^\circ$ rotational symmetries of these graphs to extract the additional information in $\Gv$ in closed form.
+For $\Z^2$, our method shows that the probability that the path from the origin to $\infty$ passes through a particular edge or vertex (see \fref{ZZ-intensity}) is in $\Q(\frac1{\pi})$.
+For the honeycomb and triangular lattices these probabilities are in $\Q(\frac{\sqrt{3}}{\pi})$ (see \fref{hex-intensity} and \fref{tri-intensity}).

-For example, we show that the probability that the loop-erased walk in $\Z^2$ from $(0,0)$ to $\infty$ contains the point $(1,0)$ is $5/16$.
+For example, we show that the probability that the loop-erased random walk in $\Z^2$ from $(0,0)$ to $\infty$ contains the point $(1,0)$ is $5/16$.
 (See \fref{ZZ-tree}.)
-This number was predicted by Levine and Peres \cite{LP:54} and by Poghosyan and Priezzhev \cite{PP:54}, by relating this probability to the average stationary density of the abelian sandpile model.
+This value was predicted by Levine and Peres \cite{LP:54} and Poghosyan and Priezzhev \cite{PP:54}, by relating this probability to the average density of the stationary abelian sandpile model.

 The connection between the spanning trees and the abelian sandpile model was discovered by Majumdar and Dhar \cite{Majumdar-Dhar}, and Priezzhev \cite{Priezzhev} used this connection to compute the height distribution of the abelian sandpile model, in terms of two integrals that could not be evaluated in closed form.
 Grassberger evaluated these integrals numerically, and conjectured that the stationary density of the sandpile on $\Z^2$ is $17/8$.
 Later Jeng, Piroux, and Ruelle \cite{JPR} showed how to express one of these two integrals in terms of the other, and determined the sandpile height distribution in closed form, under the assumption that the remaining integral, which numerically is $0.5\pm 10^{-12}$, is exactly $1/2$.
-Our derivation of this probability that LERW passes through $(1,0)$ confirms these conjectures (although our methods are different), and shows that this aforementioned integral is exactly $1/2$.
+Our derivation of this probability that LERW passes through $(1,0)$ confirms these conjectures (although our methods are different), and shows that this aforementioned integral is exactly~$1/2$.

-Similar computations compute this probability on the triangular grid and honeycomb grid; the probabilities are $5/18$ and $13/36$, respectively.
-We do not know why these are rational numbers.
-On $\Z\times\R$ (with exponential horizontal jump rates) the probability is $1/4-1/\pi^2$.